 The first mission has the player working for the Air Force... piloting F/A-18s.
-Unlike the Gameplay Story Segregation entry above, the game chooses the aircraft for you in this mission, meaning there's no excuse.
+Unlike the Gameplay Story Segregation entry above, the game chooses the aircraft for you in this mission even when replaying it in New Game+, meaning there's no excuse.
 Similarly, the mission where you defect back to the US has the captain of a carrier suggest clearing off some space for you to land at the end, but the game's suggested plane for that mission is the MiG-33, which is not carrier-capable (though this time you have a choice, at least).

 The game's arcade nature also means that the planes feel like weird mixes between spaceships and flying cars that shoot magic.
 For one there is apparently no gravity and aerodynamics modeling: diving/climbing doesn't increase/decrease your speed so most real-life maneuvers lose all significance.
-Stalling is not dependent on aerodynamics but instead purely on speed.
+Stalling is not dependent on aerodynamics but instead purely on speed and whether or not you're in OFF mode.
 Angles of attack, sideslip and lift are complete non issues.
-Missles just work: forget about ground-clutter, radar modes, TVM pixel hunting, Rpi, or engagement aspects.
+Missiles just work: forget about ground-clutter, radar modes, TVM pixel hunting, Rpi, or engagement aspects.
 G-forces are not simulated and turning off the assistance mode grants your plane an exemption from the laws of physics.
 It is basically a classic shooter with gravity disabled and autoaim turned on.